 - B. Students are responsible for any material missed due to any type of absence.
-Each course syllabus will outline specific procedures to be followed in the case of late assignments. - C. The program is evaluated based on the number of hours that students spend in supervised clinical practice.
-For this reason, all missed clinical hours must be made up prior to the start of the next semester.
-Missed clinical hours must be done at the convenience of the clinical instructor and the ACCE.
+Students will be required to make up all work (quiz, exam, homework, etc.) in order to receive a final course grade.
+Failure to make up or turn in all work will result in an "incomplete" or "I" being issued for the course.
+Students will not be allowed to progress in the program if all work has not been completed.
+Each course syllabus will outline grading procedures and penalties. - C. The program is evaluated based on the number of hours that students spend in supervised clinical practice.
+For this reason, students will be required to complete and submit weekly time sheets to the Clinical Education Coordinator while in clinic.
+All missed clinical hours must be made up prior to the start of the next semester.
+Missed clinical hours must be done at the convenience of the clinical instructor and the Clinical Education Coordinator.
 Any clinical absence will be penalized according to course syllabi.
 Students will receive an "Incomplete" in the course until the hours are made up.
 If the hours are not completed prior to the start of the next semester, students will be unable to progress in the program.